 You should contact the water, electricity, gas and telephone companies you plan to use and have those services connected by the time you move in.
 It is your responsibility to organise these services and pay the bills unless your agreement says otherwise.

 For more information, see Setting up utilities and services.

-You can also find more information in our residential rental agreement forms.
+You can also find more information in our residential rental agreement form.

 Minimum standards for a rental property

-Your rental provider must make sure the property is maintained according to rental minimum standards.
+Your rental provider must make sure the property is maintained according to minimum standards.
+It must meet these standards before you move in, and during your agreement.
 This includes making sure: